Which Booker Prize winning novel is chosen as the the best novel out of all the winners on its 25th and 40th anniversary?

 “Midnight’s Children,” which won the Booker Prize in 1981, captivated readers with its magical realism and powerful storytelling.
 Rushdie’s masterpiece explores the tumultuous history of India through the eyes of Saleem Sinai, a boy born at the exact moment of India’s independence.
 The novel weaves together history, politics, and personal narratives in a mesmerizing tapestry that has stood the test of time.

-The panel of experts, consisting of renowned authors, critics, and literary scholars, praised “Midnight’s Children” for its groundbreaking narrative style, its exploration of postcolonial themes, and its enduring impact on the literary world.
-The novel’s ability to capture the essence of a nation’s history while simultaneously delving into the complexities of individual identity resonated deeply with the panel.
+The panel of experts, consisting of renowned authors, critics, and literary scholars, praised “Midnight’s Children” for its groundbreaking narrative style, its exploration of postcolonial themes, and its enduring relevance.
+They noted that Rushdie’s novel not only showcases exceptional writing but also serves as a powerful commentary on identity, history, and the human condition.

 FAQ: